SeppeBe1/2imd-IMDstagram/README.txt

-Type youre name so i can see you can access.
+Type your name so i can see you can access.
 Seppe B. Aangepast
 Laura V.
 Miyaa K.

+// nog aparte file aanmaken waar je de files autoload;  :)))